Shippable/docs/sources/platform/runtime/language/nodejs.md

   ci: <is not set>
 ```

-If you do not set the `ci` section of the YML, then we will inject this section to your YML definition at runtime
+If you do not set the `ci` section of the YML, then we will inject this section to your YML definition at runtime:

 ```
 build: